Raphael-Boichot/Pico-slide-show/README.md

 New palettes encoded in RGB565 can be very easily added.

 The code and board design are so basic that they can probably be ported to an ESP32 mini without difficulty.
+The GNU Octave code may also be very easy to convert in Python with your prefered LLM.

 ## Parts needed to build the device